dcarver1/carverd/resume.md

 **Education Technician**

-> Managed a wilderness based outdoor education program that took middle and high school students into the backcountry for 5 and 7 days at a time.
-Created a promotional video which can be found [here](https://www.youtube.com/watch?v=fwhb6LhqPU0&t=32s)
+> Managed a wilderness-based outdoor education program that took middle and high school students into the backcountry for 5 and 7 days at a time.
+I created a promotional [video](https://www.youtube.com/watch?v=fwhb6LhqPU0&t=32s) about the program.

 *Planning and Program Management.
 (50% of Duties)*

-- Primary organizer of logistical duties, planning and evaluation of the Ambassador for Wilderness Program
+- The primary organizer of logistical duties, planning, and evaluation of the Ambassador for Wilderness Program
 - Provide leadership and mentoring capacity for student participants

 *Safety and Risk Management (30% of Duties)*

-- Develop and facilitate instructor training course.
+- Develop and facilitate the instructor training course.
 - Facilitate debriefing with students and staff when necessary (mediated discussion involving personal and group injuries, illness, mental health and near misses)

 *Interpretation and Education (20% of Duties)*

-- Design, prepare and presented thematic walks, talks and demonstrations through the Interpretation Program.
+- Design, prepare and presented thematic walks, talks, and demonstrations through the Interpretation Program.